Most family lawyers require a retainer up-front in the thousands of dollars, and an hourly rate of $200 to $1,000 per hour.

 With this level of membership, you will receive access to all the inclusions received above with unlimited use.

 You will also get a 40% discount when you hire a lawyer through their network, and 25% off affordable registered agent service for your business.

 Keep in mind, however, that you don’t have to join Rocket Lawyer as a premium member to access their services.

-You can also pay for only the products or services you use in an a la carte fashion.
+You can also pay for only the products or services you use a la carte: